md-cs-student-unipi/Advanced-Programming/02-Runtime-systems.md

 ### Object finalization
 Before deallocating an object, the Garbage Collector calls the `finalize` method.
 It is possible to override this method, although deprecated.

 The finalization is called also on classes, usually when JVM exits.
-A class can be finalized only if no object of this class exists or the exist one are unricheable.
+A class can be finalized only if no object of this class exists or the exist one are unrecheable.

 ## JIT compilation
-Since interprete bytecode is not as fast as execute native code, the JVM look for bytecode that is executed several time and compile it to native code.
+Since interpret bytecode is not as fast as execute native code, the JVM look for bytecode that is executed several time and compile it to native code.
 This code is stored in the code cache area of the non-heap memory area.

 ## JVM Internals